Borzyszkowski/SNN-CMS/README.md

 # SNN-CMS
-Neuromorphic computing (Spiking Neural Networks) with utilization of Loihi chips in LHC experiments, CMS detector, the European Organization for Nuclear Research (CERN).
+Neuromorphic computing (Spiking Neural Networks) with utilization of Loihi chips in LHC experiments, CMS detector.
+Project realized at the European Organization for Nuclear Research (CERN).

 ## Overview